Arya-Shah/CS546_group_18/README.md

 *Note on Map Feature*
 Property Listings show a map, powered by Google.
 This feature works well on Chrome but has experienced issues on Edge.

+*User Credentials* You can use these credentials from the seed file to work with the project functionalities.
+Admin:
+  johndoeki
+  Connor123@

+Landlord:
+  rajesha
+  Connor123@

+Tenant:
+  johndoek
+  Connor123@